Skip to content

 And that’s it—the basic premise of encryption.
 What changes from encryption type to encryption type are the types of “locks” and the types of “keys” that are used to conceal the data that is being sent.

-There are two types of encryption
+Two types of encryption

 Some encryption algorithms will use a combination of symmetric and asymmetric, such as in SSL data transmission

-Symmetric encryption requires that the same key used to lock the box is the one that is used to open the box.
 Asymmetric encryption means one key is used to lock the box, and a different key is used to unlock the box (and ONLY that key can unlock the box).

-Many types of encryption algorithms will use either symmetric or asymmetric, or in some cases, a combination of both, such as in SSL data transmission.
+Many types of encryption algorithms use either symmetric or asymmetric, or in some cases, a combination of both, such as in SSL data transmission.

 Where is symmetric encryption used?